San Benito County Probate — What Heirs Need to Know

 San Benito County local rules and procedures

-Caption and posting requirements.
-Under Local Rule 15.4, the caption of every probate petition must be all-inclusive as to the relief sought so the matter can be properly calendared and posted.
-If any part of the estate is to be distributed to a trust, the caption must say so — an easily overlooked requirement that can cause delays.
+Caption must disclose trust distributions.
+Under Local Rule 15.4, the caption of every probate petition must be all-inclusive as to the relief sought so the matter can be properly calendared, posted, and filing fees determined.
+If any part of the estate is to be distributed to a trust, the caption must say so.
+This is an easily overlooked requirement that can cause delays if the clerk returns filings for correction.

-Detailed final distribution petitions.
-San Benito's Local Rule 15.10 sets out an extensive list of required items for a petition for final distribution — including a full description of all assets on hand, a computation of fees, a schedule of claims, a statement of separate vs. community property, and the full terms of any testamentary trust.
-Incomplete petitions will be returned or continued.
+Detailed final distribution requirements.
+San Benito's Local Rule 15.10 sets out 13 specific items required in a petition for final distribution, including a full description of all assets on hand, a computation of fees, a schedule of claims with dates, a separate-vs-community property statement, and the full terms of any testamentary trust (not merely incorporated by reference).
+If in-kind distribution is unequal or differs from the will or intestacy laws, an agreement signed by each heir and devisee with acknowledged signatures must be filed.

-Family allowance limits.
-Under Local Rule 15.9, the court limits family allowance orders to six months if no inventory has been filed, or one year if an inventory has been filed.
-The court discourages retroactive (nunc pro tunc) family allowance requests.
+Family allowance limited to six months or one year.
+Under Local Rule 15.9, the court limits family allowance orders to six months if no inventory and appraisement has been filed, or one year if an inventory has been filed.
+The court explicitly discourages retroactive (nunc pro tunc) family allowance requests — heirs and surviving spouses should file promptly.

 San Benito County probate timeline